Size ranking: 68th

 This inconspicuous constellation, sandwiched between Cygnus and Andromeda like a lizard between rocks, was introduced by the Polish astronomer Johannes Hevelius in his star catalogue of 1687.
 Hevelius gave it the alternative title of Stellio, a type of lizard also known as a starred agama, but this secondary name soon fell into disuse.

-Lacerta slithers between Cygnus, top right, and the obsolete constellation of Honores Friderici (now part of Andromeda), bottom, as seen on the Uranographia of Johann Bode (1801).
+Lacerta slithers between Cygnus, top right, and the obsolete constellation of Honores Friderici (now part of Andromeda), bottom, as seen on Chart IV in the Uranographia of Johann Bode (1801).
 For Hevelius’s original depiction, see here.

 In the south of Lacerta, the star 1 Lacertae formed the top end of Chu, a pestle hovering above a mortar, Jiu, in adjoining Pegasus.
 The constellation Chefu, a parking lot for chariots, overlapped into Lacerta from Cygnus.